-What to Look For in Raw Milk Quality
+What to Look For When You are Buying Raw Milk

 The good news is that most farmers who sell raw milk seem to genuinely care about the way their cows are raised and about producing raw milk of excellent quality.
-When I was looking into getting raw milk, these are the factors I was thinking about as far as quality is concerned:
+When I was looking into finding a place to buy raw milk, these are the factors I was thinking about as far as quality is concerned:

 - Milk from healthy cows: I want the milk I drink to come from cows that are happy and healthy.
 That means absolutely no antibiotics or artificial growth hormones.
 It also means that the cows are well cared for and humanely treated.